Help your potential matches find common interests.

 Switzerland, Austria, France, Belgium, Netherlands, Italy, Mexico,

-Canada, and multiple US states including Alaska.
+Canada, and multiple US states including Alaska and a 6 week

 There are plenty of hopeful destinations on the list as well,